nomad-xyz/docs/docs/bridge/nomad-gui.md

 There are two options available to send funds through the GUI, Nomad and Connext.
 These are two distinct protocols that are complimentary to one another.
 We have partnered with Connext to provide an optimal experience for users!

 Nomad is a secure gas efficient cross-chain protocol that allows users to bridge funds between networks.
-This takes, on average, 35-60 minutes but can take longer.
+This takes, on average, 35-60 minutes.
 There are no fees associated with Nomad, just pay gas!
 Connext provides liquidity pools for Nomad assets, meaning users can receive funds on the destination chain much faster (less than 10 minutes) for an additional fee.
 Nomad is advised for large transfers.

 Connext is not available for every asset and may not be available for larger sums.
 If it is available, we provide this option by default.
 If you would like to use Nomad instead, you can temporarily switch by clicking "Use Nomad" or you can toggle off "Enable Connext" in settings.